-If you’re chatting with someone and notice little eyes on Snapchat icons next to messages you’ve sent, this indicates that the other person has viewed your snap.
+If you’re chatting with YOUR Snapchat planets buddies or someone and notice little eyes on Snapchat icons next to messages you’ve sent, this indicates that the other person has viewed your snap.
 The eyes will appear gray at first, and then turn blue once the other user has seen the snap or message.
 So the eyes let you know that your conversation partner has opened and read the chat.

 The eyes on Snapchat only appear on messages and snaps you send directly to another user.
 In one-on-one chats, the eyes give a clear signal that the other person is actively engaged in the conversation with you.
 You’ll know if they’ve seen and digested what you said.